yukuo333/ME599-Perception-Task/yolov5_method/readme.md

 Before doing the training, one also needs to modify the file data/mydata.ymal, to change the directories there for the training set aligns with your own training set's directory.

-### choice 2: Use our trained weight:
+### choice 2: Use our trained weight
 We have run the train.py code for 70/300 epochs (given time limitation) and the weight file (larger than 25MB and cannot be uploaded here) can be found based on this link:
 [our weight in google drive](https://drive.google.com/drive/folders/1sO_2jmsFzSGNHhf5USEjXP7da1DUI7xm)
-Download it and unzip to the directory runs/detect/, so that the consequent code can be executed.
+Download it and unzip to the directory runs/detect/, so that the consequent code can be executed, note the name of the weight is called **best.pt**

+## step 2: set up the test set
+This step is relatively easy, but be sure to update the code in detect.py to align with the directory of your own test set directory, i.e, change this line of code in detect.py: